 Whoever visited Playa del Carmen knows about the bustling street 5th Avenue.
 It is the place to go when you are in Playa.
 You can wine, dine, enjoy the nightlife or go shopping. %th Avenue has it all.
-Need souvenirs from home or crave for icecream?
+Need souvenirs from home or crave ice cream?
 Let’s go to 5th.

 Things have changed

 Due to the COVID-19 outbreak, things have changed in Playa del Carmen, not so fast at first.
 Some of us were really worried about tourists sticking around for so long, but finally the inevitable happened and hotels started to close down.
 The streets became more and more empty per day and the change was noticeable.